 By Kate E. Stephenson

-In this second week of June 2013, I hereby call to order the 21st meeting of Kate’s Book Club.
+In this second week of December 2012 (woohoo Holiday Season is here!), I hereby call to order the 11th meeting of Kate’s Book Club.
 Every week, we shall be reading a tome either (a) penned by an author named Kate or (b) that includes a character named Kate.
-If you missed our last meeting, it’s easy to catch up.
+If you missed our last meeting, no worries—check it out.

 Who named you Kate and why?